FoxyOfJungle/Post-ProcessingFX-Docs/docs/pages/tutorials/creating_your_effect.md

     <li>"vec2": An array of [x, y];</li>
     <li>"vec3" An array of [x, y, z];</li>
     <li>"color" A color array.
 The range is [1, 1, 1] -> white, which is like [255, 255, 255]; This will be interpreted by the shader;</li>
-    <li>"texture" A pointer indicating that the parameter is a texture, which will return undefined.</li>
+    <li>"texture" A pointer indicating that the parameter is a texture, which will return `undefined` (because textures can't be saved).</li>
 </ul>

 </br>